Here are a number of questions frequently asked by visitors planning to attend our Open Days.

 Will I receive a programme or other information before an Open Day?

 All information is sent via email and you will not receive any communications through the post.
 In addition to an email confirming your registration you will receive a further email a few days before the Open Day.
 This will contain essential pre-arrival information regarding travel information and advice on making the most of your day.
-It will also include a link to the Open Day programme which is available online and for download here.
+It will also include a link to the Open Day programme which will be available online.

 Where can I get a programme?